English | Français

 Stress, anxiety, phobias, panic

-However, there is nothing wrong with experiencing strong emotional feelings - as long as your emotions are positive or at least well-anchored in reality!
-The fearful feeling you experience when facing a real danger that occurs in real-time, and as long as the induced reaction is proportional to the threat, is called "fear."
-When your fears are unreasonable, time-shifted (triggered by past events or future projections), or disproportionate, they are called stress, anxiety, phobias, trauma, and many other names describing various negative feelings.
-Stress, anxiety, trauma, and other emotions are personal experiences, and you are in the best position to define the boundaries of what is and what is not normal, appropriate, acceptable, or harmful in terms of experience per se.
+However, there is nothing wrong with experiencing intense emotions as long as your emotional responses are well-anchored in reality!
+According to contemporary conceptual conventions, the fearful feeling one experiences when facing a real danger that occurs in real-time, and as long as the induced reaction is proportional to the threat, is called "fear" When fears are unreasonable, time-shifted (triggered by past events or future projections), disproportionate, or outright irrational, they are called stress, anxiety, phobias, trauma, and many other academic concepts describing various negative emotional feelings.

-When they do occur occasionally, stress, anxiety, or other negative emotions are not disorders in themselves, nor are they normative concepts.
-However, whatever the nature of your emotional reaction, when you perceive it as an overwhelming experience, it strongly indicates that you are dealing with more than stress or anxiety as a regular, adaptive emotional response.
-It's time either to do an online self-assessment or, better yet, talk to your doctor.
-Nevertheless, this approach can still be used as complementary therapy to help relieve your bothersome symptoms, regardless of your health condition!
+When they occur occasionally, stress, anxiety, trauma, or other negative emotions are neither normative concepts nor disorders per se.
+Theese negative emotional feelings are personal experiences, and you are in the best position to define the boundaries of what is and what is not normal, appropriate, acceptable, or harmful in terms of experience per se.
+However, whatever the nature of your emotional reaction, when you perceive it as an overwhelming or lasting experience, it strongly indicates that you are dealing with more than stress or anxiety as a regular, adaptive emotional response.
+It's time to do an online self-assessment and look for the best options available or, better yet, talk to your doctor.

 The common perception is that stress and anxiety are inevitable parts of everyday life, caused by external factors and events that happen to you; such as health issues, aging, family, career, financial matters, social ties, loneliness, life’s purpose, self-esteem, etc. However, you do not passively experience any of these events.
 You give meaning to these facts of daily life and perceive them as stressful, anxious, traumatic, emotionally neutral, or joyful events.
 Your emotions are not necessarily the direct and inevitable consequences of what happens to you.
-Stress, anxiety, and other unpleasant feelings are your reactions to what you perceive in your environment!
+Stress, anxiety, and other unpleasant feelings are your patterns of reactions to what you perceive in your environment!

 Although in everyday conversations, the words “fear,” “stress,” and “anxiety” seem to be interchangeable, these words do not have the same semantic or academic value.
 For clarity and academic rigor, I must say that even though they all describe fearful feelings, “fear,” “stress,” and “anxiety” are different emotions with significantly different neurobiologies.
 Your brain knows perfectly well if you are afraid as a reaction to a real danger or if your fear is induced by recalling a bad memory or imagining a future threat.
 You will feel afraid when you recall a traumatic unhealed event, not because a sudden mental confusion will make you mistakenly assume that those past events are happening in the present, but because evoking the memories of a disturbing past event will trigger the emotional feelings related to that moment, feelings that you experience at the very moment you recall your past event.